onlysw/college-prediction-for-student/README.md

 # college-prediction-for-student
-sujjest colleges for student based on last year cutoff using php
+sugest colleges for student based on last year cutoff using php